verboompj/Other/NFSblob.md

 # NFS endpoint on Azure BlockBlob Storage Premium

 Scalable NFS storage , High IO capable Premium Block-Blob storage test setup.
-This service has hit Public Preview , time to see what its potential could be.
+This service has hit Public Preview.

 ### Goal: To setup a test to verify the application of NFS on Blob in High I/O usecases.